suhaskamath2712/E0261_P11/documentation/documentation.md

 - public static String canonicalDigest(RelNode rel)
   - Returns: A canonical, stable string representing a `RelNode` where:
-    - Inner joins are made child-order-insensitive by sorting child digests
+    - Inner joins are made child-order-insensitive by flattening and sorting child digests
     - CASTs are recursively stripped in expressions
     - Commutative/symmetric operators normalized
+    - Predicates are decomposed into conjuncts, canonicalized, deduplicated, and sorted
+    - Aggregates are normalized by sorting `groupSet` and aggregate calls deterministically (function name + input index, DISTINCT tagged)
     - UNION nodes flattened and child digests sorted
     - Sort keys are ignored (fetch/offset preserved)
   - Notes: Preserves projection output order; outer joins are NOT made order-insensitive.